rainwolf/FGIntObjC/README.md

 - I've added support for the NIST curves and twisted Edwards curves.
 Ed25519-SHA-512 is fully implemented, there is no need to hash what you want to sign before signing.

-- There is some support for Curve25519 computations, but no pretty framework yet, I have to think that over.
+- ~~There is some support for Curve25519 computations, but no pretty framework yet, I have to think that over.~~ I have implemented Salsa20, XSalsa20, Poly1305, Poly1305-AES, XSalsa20Poly1305, and added support for NaCl-like boxed packets.

 - Feedback is always welcome.